HarrisonLeach1/workout-tracker/README.md

 ## Future work

 - Ability to edit and delete routines and exercises
 - Add offline first capability.
-Currently there is limited offline functionality
+Currently, there is limited offline functionality
 - Ability to add existing exercises to routines
 - Add a collection of default exercises and routines
-- Add workout history graphs e.g. estimated 1RM progression for an exercise
+- Add workout history graphs, e.g. estimated 1RM progression for an exercise
 - Fix performance issues once Amplify limitations have been addressed
 - Fix bugs